1st Division (South Vietnam)

-The 1st Division of the Army of the Republic of Vietnam (ARVN)—the army of the nation state of South Vietnam that existed from 1955 to 1975—was part of the I Corps that oversaw the northernmost region of South Vietnam, the centre of Vietnam.
+The 1st Infantry Division of the Army of the Republic of Vietnam (ARVN)—the army of the nation state of South Vietnam that existed from 1953 to 1975—was part of the I Corps that oversaw the northernmost region of South Vietnam, the centre of Vietnam.

-The 1st Division was based in Huế, the old imperial city and one of two major cities in the region, which was also the corps headquarters.
+The 1st Infantry Division was based in Huế, the old imperial city and one of two major cities in the region, which was also the corps headquarters.
 Until late 1971 the division was also tasked with the defence of Quảng Trị, the closest town to the Vietnamese Demilitarized Zone (DMZ) and among the first to be hit by the Tet Offensive.

 History

 The division had its origins in the 21st Mobile Group, raised by the French for the State of Vietnam in Thừa Thiên and Quang Tri, and formally established 1 September 1953.
 The Mobile Group provided the nucleus for the 21st Infantry Division.
 In January 1955 the 21st Field Division (commanded initially by Lieutenant Colonel Lê Văn Nghiêm) was established.
 On 1 November 1955 it was redesignated as the 1st Field Division and then redesignated as the 1st Infantry Division in January 1959.